mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Changelog
 =========

-:2023-08-??: Require that in a sharded topology the server on which the
+:2023-08-??: Require that in a sharded cluster the server on which the
              operation failed MUST be provided to the server selection mechanism as a deprioritized server.
 :2022-11-17: Add logic for persisting "currentError" as "previousError" on first